prideout/nile/docs/index.md

 # Quick start

-**Nile** is a library for manipulating and generating images.
-It is written purely in nim, and has dependencies on just a couple other packages for reading and writing image files (**nimPNG**).
+**Nile** is a pure Nim library for manipulating and generating images.

 Nile is hosted on GitHub at [prideout/nile](https://github.com/prideout/nile).